fscelliott/bekindtoyourspine/_pages/schedule.md

 title: "Schedule"
 ---

-If you're interested in free lessons as a practice student (available until early summer 2025, when I graduate), then please contact bekindtoyourspine [at] gmail [.] com.
+If you're interested in lessons, then please contact bekindtoyourspine [at] gmail [.] com.